jsphszot/Jumpseller-eStore-Administration/README.md

 It's a good platform but is missing some native functionality, though easily built hanging off of their API.

-SZOTeStoreAdmin.bat is used to change directory and run the powershell script AdminGUI.ps1.
-AdminGUI.ps1 opens up a UI while hiding the powershell console: <br>
+SZOTeStoreAdmin.bat is used to change directory and run the powershell script AdminGUI.ps1 while hiding the console.<br> AdminGUI.ps1 opens up a UI:<br>
   "Get Orders" button gets all new orders, overwriting NewOrders.html with formatted info.<br>
   "Change Status" button updates orders in range to "Delivered".<br>
   Status bar gives info while running processes and when concluded.

 <img src="SZOT-jumpsellerAPI.png" width="70%" height="70%">